nicksavill/DEB_development/To_Do.md

 ### Week 11: Poster day and assessment
 Class 19
-    Class test - data anlaysis problem, 40 min to go form two messy datasets to a figure.
+    Class test - data analysis problem, 40 min to go from two messy datasets to a figure.
 Class 20
     Poster day All course team to mark